jafaripur/php-microservice/docs/source/doc/processor.md

 #### Topic Methods

-- `execute(string $routingKey, mixed $body)`: This should be implemented in topic class and is mandatory.
-Run when new topic received, `$body` variable is a data received from client and `$routingKey` to indicate which routing key come to this processor.
+- `execute(RequestTopic $request)`: This should be implemented in emit class and is mandatory.
+Run when new emit received, `$request` variable is object of data received from client.
 - `getTopicName()`: This should be implemented in topic class and is mandatory.
 Topic name should topic listen to it.
 - `getRoutingKeys()`: This should be implemented in topic class and is mandatory.
 Routing key name should topic listen to it.
 One topic class can listen to several routing key in same topic.
 - `durableQueue()`: Return boolean value.
 If returned value is true, defined queue will be durable.